-Duke Law School has experienced an explosion of clinics, offering a variety of opportunities for students to build an experiential bridge between law school and practice.
-The new clinic space, which occupies one floor of the Law School, is symbolic of the commitment to and growing depth of Duke's clinical program.
-Working together in the clinic suite, the real-client clinical courses operate as a public interest law firm, providing students challenging opportunities to deepen their substantive legal knowledge, strengthen their lawyering skills, and build their professional identities.
+Duke Law offers a variety of opportunities for students to build an experiential bridge between law school and practice.
+Housed together in the clinic suite, the real-client courses operate as a public interest law firm, providing students challenging opportunities to deepen their substantive legal knowledge, strengthen their lawyering skills, and build their professional identities.

 Whether a clinic student is representing a special-needs child in obtaining an individualized education plan, working with a non-profit to help meet the community's need for affordable housing, or advocating for a wrongly-convicted person, the student is not only enhancing his or her own professional skills, but also providing free legal assistance to at-risk populations.

-Duke's Clinical Program is on course to become a national leader in teaching clinical skills.
-Equipped with state-of-the-art technology, Duke Law's clinical faculty is committed to providing high-quality supervision and innovative teaching.
-Over the course of the semester, clinical faculty members work closely with each individual student to provide mentoring and guidance.
+Duke's clinical faculty are committed to providing high-quality supervision and innovative teaching.
+Over the course of the semester, faculty members work closely with each individual student to provide mentoring and guidance.

 The nation's first law school clinic

 In 1930, when Justin Miller became dean of Duke Law School, one of his first hires was a former colleague from the University of Southern California, John S. Bradway.
 A former legal aid lawyer, Bradway had organized an experimental summer course in which USC students handled simple cases for indigent clients under the supervision of faculty.
 While a number of law schools had opened “dispensaries” operated either by students or in partnership with legal aid societies or the local bar, none had established a viable in-house legal aid clinic.
 With Miller’s encouragement, Bradway would travel east to make Duke the first.